-STEP 1: Assign self-study responsibilities
+STEP 2: Assign self-study responsibilities

 A critical decision in ensuring the success of the self-study process is selecting self-study team members.
 The Department Head and Dean should select the self-study team, whose responsibilities will include conducting evaluation activities, analyzing data, and writing the report.
 In some cases, a department may assign primary responsibility to one faculty member.
 In others, a department may assign its entire faculty to designated review responsibilities.
 This decision is best made by individual departments, considering faculty skills, interests, and workloads.
 Departments are encouraged to include students in the self-study process and may include them as members of a departmental team.
-OPEIR will work with faculty responsible for the self-study to provide data, assist with interpretation of guidelines, and offer staff support.
+OAA will work with those responsible for the self-study to provide data, assist with interpretation of guidelines, and offer staff support.

-STEP 2: Review data from OPEIR
+STEP 3: Review data from OAA

-OPEIR will provide departments with a Program Overview document, which contains considerable information to assist in conducting and supporting the self-study.
+OAA will provide departments with a Program Overview document, which contains considerable information to assist in conducting and supporting the self-study.
 This information consists of data related to students, curriculum, faculty, diversity, and resources.
-It is the academic department's responsibility to review and verify the accuracy of all information included in the self-study.

-STEP 3: Meet with OPEIR staff to discuss academic program review process
+STEP 4: Meet with OAA staff to discuss academic program review process (if needed)